feyeandal/feye.website/data/blog/ym_regional_ambassador.md

 Philippine islands, and build a community of mappers in the least-mapped areas in OSM.
 In order to identify the provinces that will be prioritized for recruitment, analysis on OSM data from various sources was examined.
 [See my workplan for 2020-2021](https://drive.google.com/drive/folders/197p-wmHY3vyll-uz_oYNOEAor92t1ED2).

-After months of recruitment and coordination, I was able to recruit 6 state colleges and univerities (5 from the Philippines and 1 from Singapore).
+After months of recruitment and coordination, I was able to onboard 6 state colleges and univerities (5 from the Philippines and 1 from Singapore).

 ![ym-2021](/static/images/ym2021.gif)